 Apportioned tow trucks must also maintain registration through the Texas Department of Licensing and Regulation (TDLR).

 As a result of House Bill 2305 passed during the 83rd legislative session, the State of Texas stopped issuing inspection stickers and transitioned to a "Two Steps, One Sticker" vehicle inspection and registration program.
 Since March 1, 2015, your vehicle is no longer issued an inspection sticker and your cab card or registration receipt will serve as proof of inspection and registration.
 If you have any questions or need assistance, please call our office at 1-888-368-4689; or visit us online at www.TwoStepsOneSticker.com/motor-carriers.

-Effective March, 2022, the TxDMV requires IRP applicants to provide a copy of the applicant’s Unified Carrier Registration (UCR) receipt to prove the applicant is currently registered under UCR, if applicable.
+Effective March, 2022, the TxDMV requires IRP applicants to be current with their Unified Carrier Registration (UCR), if applicable.

 FMCSA Registration Training